shahzadshahab/UI-Calculator-App/README.md

 This is a simple calculator web application built using **HTML, CSS, and JavaScript**.
 It provides basic arithmetic operations like addition, subtraction, multiplication, and division.

+PS: I have also provided an App screenshot for you to review before cloning or downloading this App.

 ## Features
 - Simple and responsive UI